 Financing Activities.
-Net cash provided by financing activities in the three months ended March 31, 2016 was \$1.6 million, a decrease of \$79.0 million over the same period in 2015.
-Net cash provided by financing activities for the three months ended March 31, 2016 was due to proceeds from the exercise of options and pre-funded warrants, as compared to the same period in 2015 in which cash provided was primarily due to the \$79.1 million of net proceeds received from the sale of 3.4 million shares of common stock and pre-funded warrants to purchase 749,250 shares of common stock in our public offering in February 2015 and \$1.6 million from proceeds from the exercise of stock options and warrants.
+Net cash provided by financing activities during the three months ended March 31, 2017 was \$1.1 million, a decrease of \$0.5 million compared to the same period in 2016.
+Net cash provided by financing activities for the three months ended March 31, 2017 was related to \$1.1 million from proceeds received from the exercise of stock options and warrants compared to \$1.6 million in proceeds received from the exercise of stock options and warrants during the same period in 2016.